 About the Artist

 John De Herrera's journey as artist started as most do, as a child, drawing and painting, but then at age ten he wrote his first poem and from there set off to uncover truth through poetry and prose.
-Still a practitioner of the literary arts, his studio is located at 120 Gray Avenue for the past ten years, attempting to transform from primarily a poet to primarily a painter.
+Still a practitioner of the literary arts, his studio is located at 120 Gray Avenue for the past ten years.

 Born January 10, 1965, John De Herrera grew up in the Santa Monica Mountains of Calabasas/Malibu, moved to Santa Barbara in ’89, and then graduated UCSB in ’96.
 He began art sales out of coffee houses and sushi bars until he acquired his art space in the Funk Zone at 120 Gray Avenue in 2010, where he sells contemporary colorfields and abstract drawings to foot traffic.
 He has participated in a number of FZ artist group shows and various other shows in the city.